Programme, Project and Event Award

 - To develop and promote circus and juggling arts as an innovative form of artistic expression in Ireland and/or Irish circus internationally

 - To create fora where people of all ages and skill levels can develop, learn and share circus and juggling arts

 - To provide opportunities for the ongoing development and training of circus and juggling arts performers, hobbyists and tutors

 - To forge national and international links between Irish and international performers and arts providers

 Note: The committee reserve the right to change the guidelines without notice.
 Any changes will be promoted on the website.

 - Deadline for submission

 There are two deadlines: April 31st and October 31st.
-Decisions will be made within 1 calendar month of the application deadline and communicated to you within 45 days of the deadline.
+Decisions will be made as soon as possible after the application deadline and communicated to you within days of those decisions.
 Applications can be submitted throughout the year, though will only be assessed at the following deadline.
 Applications must be made only via the forms on the EJC2014 website at www.ejc2014.org

 Application rounds will remain open until the surplus has been exhausted, at which point an appropriate announcement will be made.
 Upon completion of all projects funded, an overall report will be drafted to record the legacy of EJC2014.